April 26, 2023

 Hiring subcontractors that are uninsured can pose a significant liability to your organization.

 If contractors say they have coverage, you’ll need to get certificates of insurance at the time they are engaged.
 Your SFM premium auditor will look for these certificates at the time of your premium audit.
+If a subcontractor does not provide a certificate of insurance for work comp, we will typically include their

 Are subcontractors truly ‘independent’?